pydanny/pydanny.github.com/posts/2012-08-31-python-dictionary-as-class.rst

 Demonstration: Inheritance
 ----------------------------

 Here I show how to use the ``dict.update()`` method to display inheritance.
-I'll demonstrate via the use of the Animal/Cat/Dog example.
+I'll demonstrate via the use of the Mammal/Cat/Dog example.

 .. code-block:: python

     def Mammal(**kwargs):
-        """ The animal base class """
+        """ The mammal base class """

         # dict.update handles the role of inheritance
         kwargs.update(newclass())